sailplatform/caliper-python/README.rst

 Caliper-python
 ==============

-`Caliper-python` is a Python client package for `Caliper <http://imsglobal.org/caliper/>`_ that provides an implementation of the Caliper SensorAPI(tm).
+`Caliper-python` is a Python client bundle for `Caliper <http://imsglobal.org/caliper/>`_ that provides a reference implementation of the Caliper SensorAPI(tm).

 Dependencies
 ============
-To effectively use this `caliper-python` package, you will need to have Python, pip, and setuptools installed.
+To effectively use this `caliper-python` bundle, you will need to have Python, pip, and setuptools installed.
 This package also depends on several third-party
 packages: